Avolyn/model-collection/README.md

 The Qwen2.5-Coder-32B-Instruct model is Alibaba's code-specialized large language model with 32B parameters.
 This version uses GPTQ 4-bit quantization to reduce memory requirements while maintaining high performance.

 This model I have found works fantastic as a coding replacement model for Sonnet 3.5-7.
-If you are into vibe coding with technologies such as Aider, Roo Code, or Cline, you'll find its near impossible to find a model that works as well as Sonnet 3.5 or 3.7.
-I have tested at least 20 different model architectures and parameter sizes, and Qwen25-Coder-32B-Instruct always comes out on top.
+If you are into vibe coding with technologies such as [Aider](https://github.com/paul-gauthier/aider), [Roo Code](https://www.roocode.com/), or [Cline](https://github.com/cline/cline), you'll find it's near impossible to find a model that works as well as Sonnet 3.5 or 3.7.
+I have tested at least 20 different model architectures and parameter sizes, and Qwen2.5-Coder-32B-Instruct always comes out on top.

 I also have found that the int4 awq quantized version works just as well as full precision.
 So in order to save on model hosting costs and fit it onto a 40gb card, I run it with awq quantization.
 No need to spend extra pennies when not required.
 I did run this for a moment on an L40S rather than the A100-40GB, but the performance was subpar so I reverted back to A100-40GB.
 Quite honestly when used for vibe coding, it probably could use a bit more oomph than the A100 but I am cheap and willing to wait a little longer to save a buck.